The Benlian Trust

 1. Not a Traditional Grant Maker: The Benlian Trust operates through trustee discretion rather than competitive applications.
 Understanding this discretionary model is essential before attempting to connect with the Trust.

 1. Community Connection is Key: Success depends more on integration into London's Armenian community network than on a polished application.
-Build genuine relationships with Armenian community organizations, particularly the Armenian House.
+Build genuine relationships with Armenian community organisations, particularly the Armenian House.

 1. Know the Legacy: Understanding Edward Benlian's life story, his commitment to the Armenian community, and his vision for supporting future generations demonstrates respect for the Trust's mission and history.